What Is It Requirements Pricing Process FAQ Guides Contact

 The 'Parked Funds' Problem

 One of the most common financial proof rejections occurs when an applicant suddenly deposits a large sum into an account shortly before applying — funds borrowed or transferred temporarily to meet the threshold.
 Consular officers are trained to spot this pattern.
 If your funds are from a recent single deposit, explain the source honestly in your application.
-Our lawyers can advise on the best way to present unusual financial situations.
+Our specialists can advise on the best way to present unusual financial situations.

 Using Parental Sponsorship — What You Need